 6 Tips for Choosing the Perfect Website Copywriter

 There are thousands of copywriters in the market.
-They all have different levels of experience, ability, writing styles and ideas for your content.
-And their quotes will vary wildly and not always according to ability.
+They all have different levels of experience, ability, writing styles and ideas for your website.
+And their quotes will vary wildly (and not always according to ability).

 - Bad website copywriting won’t turn visitors into clients.
-(Actually, it might turn them into clients, but they’ll be clients for your competitors.)
+(Actually, bad copywriting on your website might turn visiors into clients, but they’ll be clients for your competitors.)

 At the end of this guide, you’ll know:

 - Exactly what to ask a potential copywriter to sort the great from the average

 - How to be certain you’ve chosen a copywriter who will grow your business